 Characteristics of a Sand Wedge

-Although it takes the name ‘’sand’’ with the name or an ‘’S’’ on the club as a description the sand wedge can be used in several situations, all but one being from a sand bunker.
+Although it takes the name ‘’sand’’ with the name or an ‘’S’’ on the golf club as a description the sand wedge can be used in several situations, all but one being from a sand bunker.

-Typical characteristics of the sand wedge are:
+Typical characteristics of a good sand wedge are:

 - Loft between 54 and 56 degrees is the norm but may be higher.